jdkweb/2solar/readme.md

 # 2Solar API Wrapper

 Wrapper is getting data form the 2Solar API.
-This wrapper is sending email to the customer depending on the status of processing.
+This wrapper is sending email to the customer depending on the status of processing the order.

 - Thanks you for your request
 - ...